hashkat/hashkat/docs/input.md

 weights:    {bin_spacing: linear, min: 1, max: 100000, increment: 1}
 ```

 This rank serves to categorize agents based on the number of followers they have.
-However the bins are **weighted**.
+However the bins are weighted.
 Here the bins have a weight equal to its corresponding value increased by 1 (assuming the 'bin_spacing' is 'linear' and 'increment' is 1).

-The weights are essential in the **twitter_suggest** and **preferential_agent** follow models, since they are what cause agents with a higher **in-degree** (number of followers) to have a better chance of being followed than agents with fewer followers.
+The weights are essential in the **twitter_suggest** and **preferential_agent** follow models, since they are what cause agents with a higher 'in-degree' (number of followers) to have a better chance of being followed than agents with fewer followers.

 ## Tweet Observations